Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 # \ze and \zs for positive lookaround

-We may also use \zs and ze for positive lookbehind and lookahead.
+You can use \zs and ze for positive lookbehind and lookahead.
-\zs means that the actual match starts from here and \ze means that the actual match ends here.
+\zs means that the actual match starts from here and \ze means that the actual match ends here. foobar foofoo barbar bar foo

 Take the above foobar text as an example: foobar foo barfoo

     Match foo preceded by bar: \bar\zsfoo